-Help Scottish Power Energy Networks to find an innovative, portable and cost effective solution mechanical system to prevent powerline cables from falling over distribution lines.
+Help Scottish Power Energy Networks to find an innovative, portable and cost-effective overhead line protection solution, some type of mechanical system to prevent powerline cables from falling over distribution lines.
+Participate in this ennomotive challenge and win up to 11,000 GBP.

 Scottish Power Energy Networks (SPEN) is an electricity transmission and distribution utility.
 SPEN guarantees the transmission and distribution of electricity from the generating point to the consumption point without interruptions and in the most efficient way.
 Also, SPEN plans manage and upgrade the electricity networks to meet current and future requirements.
 The networks are made of overhead lines, underground cables, and substations.